 The FTP identifies long-range goals, objectives, and strategies to address the needs of the state's entire transportation system.
-The FTP goals are presented in Figure 2.
+Figure 2 presents the FTP goals.
 The FTP is developed in cooperation and consultation with non-metropolitan local officials and other partners.

 A 35-member Steering Committee guides the development of the FTP and supports its implementation.
-The Steering Committee includes representation from urban and non-metropolitan local governments through the participation of the Small County Coalition of Florida, Florida Association of Counties, Florida League of Cities, and Florida Regional Councils Association, as well as the transportation modes, environmental groups, business and economic organizations, FHWA, and other state agencies.
+The Steering Committee includes representation from urban and non-metropolitan local governments through the participation of the Small County Coalition of Florida, Florida Association of Counties, Florida League of Cities, and Florida Regional Councils Association.
+The Steering Committee also includes representation from the transportation modes, environmental groups, business and economic organizations, FHWA, and other state agencies.